-Please read the article on The 21st Century Declaration of Independence to see suggestions about how we, the people, may finally establish government of, by, and for the people.
+Please read the article on The 21st Century Declaration of Independence to see suggestions about how we, the people, may finally abolish the rule of money and finally establish government that is actually of, by, and for the people.

 Also, please listen to a brave child who speaks the plain truth that we all should take to heart.